Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

 }
 ```

 Let's continue.
 None of these instructions should affect rsp or rbp.
+But there's some local variables in the red zone of the stack.

 ```asm
 mov    DWORD PTR [rbp-0x14],edi